gmmorris/meze-docs/methods.md

 # Defining Methods

-Methods allow you to smoothly display code examples in different languages.

-{% method %}
 ## My first method

 My first method exposes how to print a message in JavaScript and Go.